POL 111. AMERICAN GOVERNMENT 4 sh

 This course focuses on the policy processes and institutional settings for environmental policy formation and governmental action.
 It deals with the role of the courts, Congress and federal agencies in the development, implementation and evaluation of environmental policy.
 Offered spring.

-POL 300.
-INTRODUCTION TO POLITICAL THOUGHT 4 sh
+POL 301.
+POLITICAL SIMULATIONS IN AMERICAN POLITICAL THOUGHT 4 sh

 The goal of this course is for students to learn how to supervise a public opinion poll and apply survey research theory to the Elon Poll.
 Students participate as interviewers in several polls and learn survey design, computer programming, analysis of poll data and how to write about survey results.
 Offered fall.